aws/aws-sdk-go-v2/content/en/docs/getting-started.md

 weight: 2
 ---

-The AWS SDK for Go requires Go 1.15 or later.
-You can view your current version of Go by running the following command.
+The AWS SDK for Go requires Go {{% alias min-go-version %}} or later.
+You can view your current version of Go by running the following command:

 ```
 go version